So you want to pursue a career in digital marketing after college?

 Now, the hard part.
 All the book smarts you gain by reading other people’s content won’t adequately prepare you for your first day on the job.
 Reading and learning will give you a leg up in the interview process and a head start on your first day, but it cannot replace hands-on experience.

 Why?
 There’s no substitute for getting your hands dirty in the data and working on real life digital marketing campaigns.
 Our industry is evolving so quickly that online articles written last year may already be obsolete or completely inaccurate.
-College courses or textbooks are too slow to keep up with the times.
-Even well-intentioned professors’ knowledge gained in the trenches with a digital marketing team starts to fade after just a year or two.
+College courses or textbooks often don't evolve fast enough to keep up with the times.

 Here’s a compilation of advice I have given to college and high school students over the past decade.
 Most of this may sound like common sense (and it should be), but you may be surprised how uncommon this knowledge can be in the real world.